RichardBradley/liquibase.github.com/download.md

 ### Installation ###

 Extract liquibase.zip.
-In it you will find a //liquibase-VERSION.jar// This jar is all that is needed to run Liquibase from the [Ant](manual/command_line.html]], [manual/ant.html), [Maven](manual/grails.html), [Spring](manual/grails.html), or a [servlet container](manual/servlet_listener.html).
+In it you will find a //liquibase-VERSION.jar// This jar is all that is needed to run Liquibase from the ["command line"](manual/command_line.html), [ant](manual/ant.html), [Maven](manual/grails.html), [Spring](manual/grails.html), or a [servlet container](manual/servlet_listener.html).
 You can run the [command line](manual/command_line.html) version of the migrator with the same jar file by simply running //java -jar liquibase-VERSION.jar//.

 ## Source Code Download ##